Alpinisme La voie des potes Face Nord Meije

 Mountaineering Bivouac Lagoped Family

-The rest of the descent is on sound terrain, and allows you to enjoy privileged moments in the high mountains until the loop closes at the Pré de Madame Carle.
+The rest of the descent takes place on safe terrain, allowing us to enjoy special moments in the high mountains until the loop closes at the Madame Carle meadow.

-(The next day a landslide will sweep across the face, light grey part clearly visible in the following photos, taken during a reconnaissance after the landslide).
+(The next day a landslide will sweep the face, the light gray part clearly visible in the following photos, taken during a survey after the landslide).

 Mountaineering Bivouac Lagoped Family